Blog

 This feedback is also important when it comes to the customer user experience (UX) on your website.
 Customers with a positive user experience will show higher levels of customer satisfaction overall.
 Sometimes, these changes may be minor page layout changes or sales funnel developments, but it is important to monitor these changes to make decisions about what is (and is not) working.

-5. Conquering Content Creation
+5. Conquering content creation

 Just like those product and web page developments, your content creation should run through the same developments and testing.
 Content creation is all about building out a genuine connection to customers.
 Despite this, some content simply never takes off.
 Monitor your content’s performance against the overall brand strategy and look for ways to improve.
 Test and learn, improve your tone, and create effective call to actions (CTAs) to develop your campaign as you go.

-6. Accessing Automations
+6. Accessing automations

 Never underestimate the power of good automations.
 Using automated marketing and CRM tools can offer an abundance of benefits when it comes to improving your cost of acquisition.
 With tools that manage the marketing and customer relations aspects of your company, this switch to effective automation tools improves conversion rates and reduces acquisition costs by easing human resource costs.

 As your business grows and scales, maintaining the cost of inventory upkeep and customer relations can be difficult.
 Develop your business as you grow, weighing and balancing the benefits of the cost of expanding your team, improving your warehousing, or partnering with a 3PL.
 Maintaining your business gets harder with expansion, and working with a team can truly benefit you in the long term.
 Partner with a company that knows the ups and downs of running an ecommerce business.
-If you’re considering partnering with a 3PL service, learn more about Saltbox and their logistics solutions here.
+If you’re considering partnering with a 3PL service, learn more about Saltbox and our logistics solutions here.

 Grow with ease by harnessing the power of the customer acquisition cost equation.
 When you learn how much it costs to bring in new customers, you can make informed decisions on where your business stands and where it could be headed.
 Take the time now to calculate your customer acquisition cost to evaluate where to appropriately allocate your company’s budget.